ankeshpatra/Java/README.md

    - Confirm the deletion

 5. **Searching and Filtering**
-   - Use the search field to find students by name
+   - Use the search field to find students by name or roll number.
-   - Use the combo boxes to filter by class or status
+   - Use the filter field to filter the students on the basis of class,section or enrollment status.

-## Contributing

-Feel free to fork this project and submit pull requests for any improvements.

-## License
+## Contributions

-This project is licensed under the MIT License - see the LICENSE file for details.
+Feel free to pull request, happy to add more changes and enhancement to the code.